-How to Accommodate Trucks on the Highway
+How to Accommodate Trucks on the Highway to Avoid Truck Accidents

 In 2017, truck accidents led to 4,102 deaths in the United States.
 Since 68 percent of those killed were in cars or passenger vehicles, it is important to give trucks the space that they need to operate safely.
 Let’s take a look at some ways that you can coexist with a commercial vehicle on the highway.

 While modern commercial trucks are equipped with lots of rearview mirrors and cameras, blind spots are still an issue.
 If you can’t see a truck driver, assume that he or she cannot see you.
 In the event that you need to change lanes or otherwise pass a larger vehicle, do so as quickly as possible.
 The longer that you stay in a truck driver’s blind spot, the higher the odds of an accident occurring.

 It is relatively easy for a passenger vehicle to stop suddenly or take evasive action with little warning.
 However, large trucks have much more difficulty stopping or swerving out of the way of obstacles.
 Therefore, it is important that you increase your following distance when driving behind a commercial vehicle.
 This can be an especially important tip to follow if the road is covered by ice or snow or is wet.